billmania/roboquest_ui/public/config/README_gamepad.md

 ## Configuration options

 For a gamepad to be configured, it must be connected to the computer and then detected by the RQ UI.
-If the UI is already running and then the gamepad is connected to the USB, it will be detected automatically.
-If it was connected to the USB before the UI was started, a gamepad button press is required for it to be detected.
+To ensure it's detected, press any button on the device.

+The configuration process involves selecting each button or joystick and defining what is to be done with the action.
+The configuration form has a row for each button/joystick.
+The buttons are listed first and then the axes (joysticks).
+Each row looks like:

+index service/topic type attribute-list scaling

+When the associated button is activated on the gamepad, its corresponding index number will be highlighted.

 ### topic or service